Francis G. Gleason, Jr. Bio

-An experienced lawyer, Frank has successfully represented corporations and individuals in state and federal courts, arbitrations, mediations, and administrative proceedings in claims involving breach of contract, Wage Act violations, breach of fiduciary duties, intentional interference with business relations, consumer protection statutes, deceit/misrepresentation, trade secret misappropriation, civil conspiracy, covenants of good faith and fair dealing, fraud, age discrimination, and promissory estoppel.
+Frank has successfully represented corporations and individuals in state and federal courts, arbitrations, mediations, and administrative proceedings in claims involving breach of contract, Wage Act violations, breach of fiduciary duties, intentional interference with business relations, consumer protection statutes, deceit/misrepresentation, trade secret misappropriation, civil conspiracy, covenants of good faith and fair dealing, fraud, age discrimination, and promissory estoppel.
 Frank also represents corporations and individuals in the effective negotiation and drafting of executive employment agreements, technology ownership agreements, and technology licensing agreements.

 Frank began his career in the Marine Corps serving as an infantry officer and as a legal officer in an infantry battalion and then for a 3,000 man Marine regiment handling all investigations, courts-martial, non-judicial punishment, and administrative discharges of Marines during his active duty tour from 1982 – 1986 serving as an infantry officer in ground combat units as well as Communications Security Materials Custodian maintaining classified communications materials for regimental headquarters.
 Frank later served in the reserves (1986 – 1999) and volunteered and served on active duty for Operation Desert Storm (1991).
 Frank, who achieved the rank of Major, was educated in Marine Corps management and tactics in Quantico, VA, at Officer Candidates School, The Basic School, Infantry Officer Course, and Amphibious Warfare School.
 Article 1 – Article 2